google/santa/docs/binaries/santabundleservice.md

 # santabundleservice

-The `santabundleservice` is a small launch daemon responsible for creating non-execution events for the contents of a bundle.
+The `santabundleservice` is a small daemon responsible for creating non-execution events for the contents of a bundle.
 When an execution is blocked, the `santabundleservice` is tasked with determining if the binary is part of a bundle and, if so, locating other executables contained within that bundle.